 - Take anti-inflammatory medications regularly as prescribed by your health professional.

-- Engage in an active rehabilitation program with a physiotherapist.
+- Engage in an active rehabilitation programme with a hand therapist.

-The rehabilitation of de Quervain’s tenosynovitis can take four to six weeks.
-Once the initial pain starts to decrease, a rehabilitation program can commence.
-This usually includes strengthening exercises and stretches.
-It is important to commit to your rehabilitation programme in order to prevent chronic injury that may require surgery.
+The rehabilitation of de Quervain’s tendinosis can take six to twelve weeks.
+Once the initial pain starts to decrease, a rehabilitation programme can commence.
+This usually includes movement, strengthening and stretching exercises.
+It is important to commit to your rehabilitation programme to prevent chronic injury that may require surgery.